nathanhiemstra/avon/README.md

 # README #

-This README documents steps to Avon Proof of Concept application up and running.
+This README documents steps to get the Avon Proof of Concept application up and running.

 ### What is this repository for? ###